ZaneBartlett1/nvim/README.md

 ## Notes

+* I wanted something that felt comfortable, generally good for any day to day text editting, and light.
+If everything goes well, this entire set up should feel like an extremely basic IDE and only take five or ten minutes to set up.
-* Check issues for what I'd like to improve and known bugs
+* Check issues for what I'd like to improve and known bugs.
+My preference for reporting issues, ideas, etc would be discussions.

 ### Sources used (very non-exhaustive)
 * https://mattermost.com/blog/how-to-install-and-set-up-neovim-for-code-editing/